jrogelstad/featherbone/README.md

 $ node server
 ```

-From your browser navigate to <http://localhost:10001/>
+From your browser navigate to <http://localhost:10001> to run the application.

+Navigate to <http://localhost:10001/swagger.html> to browse the REST API as configured.

 Additional an example module may be loaded [here] (https://github.com/jrogelstad/cardinal)